aaorsi/ELG_analysis/README.md

 [ELG_stacked.ipynb](https://github.com/aaorsi/ELG_analysis/blob/master/py/ELG_stacked.ipynb).
 This notebook stacks J-PLUS objects with a given selection over the regions corresponding to *RedMAPPER* clusters within a given redshift range.
 The stack of objects around clusters in a narrow redshift range around *z~0.3* should include the contribution of Emission-line galaxies at that redshift.

+[OIII_OII.ipynb](https://github.com/aaorsi/ELG_analysis/blob/master/py/OIII_OII.ipynb).
+This notebook selects candidates displaying both the OII and OIII lines, to stack their UV continuum in search for Lyc emission (work in progress)